benmoussa96/blog/README.md

 ### Executing program

-2. change into repo directory
+2. Change into repo directory
     ```
-    cd blog/
+    cd blog
     ```
-3. With Docker and Skaffold instaled run the following command
+3. With Skaffold and Docker instaled run the following command
     ```
     skaffold dev
     ```